neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.mutate` instead.

 .. py:function:: gds.alpha.hits.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.mutate.estimate` instead.

 .. py:function:: gds.alpha.hits.stats(G: Graph, **config: Any) -> Series[Any]

     Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.stats` instead.

 .. py:function:: gds.alpha.hits.stats.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.stats.estimate` instead.

 .. py:function:: gds.alpha.hits.stream(G: Graph, **config: Any) -> DataFrame

     Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.stream` instead.

 .. py:function:: gds.alpha.hits.stream.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.stream.estimate` instead.

 .. py:function:: gds.alpha.hits.write(G: Graph, **config: Any) -> Series[Any]

     Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.write` instead.

 .. py:function:: gds.alpha.hits.write.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.hits.write.estimate` instead.

 .. py:function:: gds.alpha.kSpanningTree.write(G: Graph, **config: Any) -> Series[Any]